Moving to Kenya?

 If you need a visa for a longer stay in Kenya (usually for more than three months), you must obtain a work and residence permit beforehand.
 The permit will be part of your visa application.

-There are various classes for such permits, depending on your motive for coming to Kenya, as well as special passes for short-term assignees and international students.
-Unfortunately, we cannot describe all the requirements in detail, but we’ll briefly outline the most common options below.
+There are various classes for such permits, depending on your reason for coming to Kenya, as well as special passes for short-term assignees and international students.
+Unfortunately, we cannot describe all the requirements in detail, but we will briefly outline the most common options below.